Mt aux Sources, winter 1993. Sheila organises a gang to summit the peak.

 I hand out my special paklightna snacks at all stops on the way up.

 Once up the chain ladder, Sheils insist we camp in the most exposed spot on the escarpment, where howling gales lean our little dome tents at 45° angles.
 Aitch went to bed before me to stop the tent from rolling away!
 I had to brave the gale a while longer to finish the Old Brown sherry.
 Late at night Doug n Tracey Hyslop fight off imaginary ‘intruders’.

 Next morning we find out why Sheil had insisted on the spot: That’s the sunrise view from our tent.

 On top I collect reciprocal snacks from all and sundry who carried heavy packs up all the way, while I had lightened mine.

 Peering down at the Tugela Falls – one of the highest waterfalls in the world:

-Here’s what they look like in a fly past by some enterprising glider pilots:
+Here’s what the falls look like in a fly past by some enterprising glider pilots:

 It might not have been on this trip, but on a trip up to Mt aux Sources I saw an interesting fly hovering at a flower.
 I had a good look, memorised him and went searching the internet.
 Here he is (or a close cousin):

 I found a wonderful site – an Aussie Michael Whitehead who does research in Australia and in South Africa.
 He has some beaut pics of proboscis flies like this one – called Prosoeca ganglbaueri.